Tax troubles become manageable in Chapter 13 bankruptcy. 13 offers powerful alternatives to fighting with the IRS. Or hiding from the IRS.

 - discharge older taxes completely.

-Chapter 13 and enforced by a judge in the event of disagreements between debtor and taxing authority.
+Chapter 13 is enforced by a judge in the event of disagreements between debtor and taxing authority.

 And the bankruptcy discharge is final as to taxes included in the case.